Schuyler Colfax: Personal life

+Colfax was initiated into the fraternity of Free & Accepted Masons as an Entered Apprentice at Washington D.C.'s Lebanon Lodge No. 7 on August 15, 1856.
+He completed his Fellow Craft and Master Mason degrees at St. Joseph Lodge No. 45 in South Bend, Indiana.
+He was not an especially active member; after failing to pay his dues, he was dropped from the rolls of Lebanon Lodge on December 16, 1864.

-Historical reputation
+Legacy and historical reputation

 Colfax's 20 years of public service ended in controversy in 1873 due to the revelation that he was involved in the Crédit Mobilier scandal.
 He never returned to seek political office in part because he believed that it was best to stay out of politics once leaving office, and in part because he was content with his life as a private citizen.
 Because of his success as a lecturer, his reputation was somewhat restored.

-The Revenue Cutter Service commissioned and named an iron-framed side-wheel steamer after Colfax in 1871, serving along the Atlantic Coast and hosted President McKinley aboard prior to her decommissioning in 1899.
+The Revenue Cutter Service commissioned and named an iron-framed side-wheel steamer after Colfax in 1871.
+It served along the Atlantic Coast and hosted President McKinley aboard prior to her decommissioning in 1899.

 Towns in the U.S. states of California, North Carolina, Illinois, Washington, Wisconsin, Indiana, Iowa, Texas, and Louisiana are named after him.
 Schuyler, Nebraska, named after Colfax, is the county seat of Colfax County, Nebraska.
 The ghost town of Colfax, Colorado, was named after him, as was Colfax County, New Mexico.